 The minor in Teaching English to Speakers of Other Languages (TESOL) is a program of study designed to equip students to teach English to non-native speakers at all levels of ability, either in the U.S. or abroad.
 Coursework for the minor may be used to fulfill elective requirements in a major area of study.
-Upon completion of the minor, the student will also receive the Certificate in TESOL.

 To equip student to fulfill Christ’s Commission by means of teaching English cross-culturally, based upon the belief that God gave language to build relationships both temporal and eternal.

-The student will:
+The student will

-- learn the basics of linguistics as a foundation for teaching the English language.
+- Learn the basics of linguistics as a foundation for teaching the English language.

-- gain exposure to a number of different approaches to TESOL.
+- Gain exposure to a number of different approaches to TESOL.

-- become familiar with the variety of factors which affect both teachers and learners in the English-learning experience.
+- Become familiar with the variety of factors which affect both teachers and learners in the English-learning experience.

-- develop an awareness of how English teaching and Christian ministry can interface without compromising either one.
+- Develop an awareness of how English teaching and Christian ministry can interface without compromising either one.

-- gain knowledge of and practice in teaching all facets of the English language.
+- Gain knowledge of and practice in teaching all facets of the English language.

-- be exposed to and use a wide range of TESOL resources and learn where to access additional resources.
+- Be exposed to and use a wide range of TESOL resources and learn where to access additional resources.

-- develop an understanding of the basic elements of culture and how English teaching is affected by culture.
+- Develop an understanding of the basic elements of culture and how English teaching is affected by culture.

 - Introduction to TESOL* (ESL 210)

-- TESOL Methods – Part 1 (ESL 304)
+- TESOL Methods 1* (ESL 304)

-- TESOL Methods – Part 2 (ESL 422)
+- TESOL Methods 2* (ESL 422)

 - Cultural Anthropology (ICS 314)

-- Context Studies Elective (ICS 341-347)
+- World Religions (ICS/REL 308) or Context Studies Elective (ICS 341-347)

 18 credit hours